 The intent of the program is to help leaders understand the basic principles of Lean including its impact on problem solving, leadership, engagement and culture.
 Following the completion of this program, leaders will be able to identify waste, manage projects efficiently, utilize Lean tools, engage and empowering their staff, and develop a team of change agents.
 The impact of this program has potential to spark positive change within departments, across various levels of patient care and ultimately your overall culture.

-The current Lean Residency Program is being held Nov 2022 - March 2023.
+The next Lean Residency Program is being held Nov 2023 - March 2024.
 See schedule of session content below.

 Four 2-day and one 1-day learning sessions, plus three 3-hr virtual coaching sessions.